opf/openproject/docs/system-admin-guide/README.md

 | [Webhooks](./webhooks)                             | Add and manage webhooks in OpenProject.                      |
 | [Information](information)                         | View the latest system information status.                   |

+# Frequently asked questions (FAQ)

+### How can we download the documentation loaded on OpenProject?

+Currently, there is unfortunately no option to export all the documents in OpenProject.
+We could manually export the entire database (including the attachments) for you.
+Due to the manual effort, we would however need to charge a service fee for this.
+Please contact sales@openproject.com.